sagemath/trac_to_gh/Issue 3203.md

 # Issue 3203: show() smashes multiplied numbers together so the product looks like a number

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3203

 Original creator: jason